brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-12.md

 *Uncle Severus*

 *Mother would like to invite you to see a play next Saturday.
-Benjamin and Bailey*.
+Benjamin and Bailey\[^94-1].
 Bring a date. – Draco*

 Snape smirked.
 Narcissa, for all her class and breeding, lacked the ability to extend invitations graciously or even courteously more often than not and